-Mr. Chiu Hau Shun, Simon is an Executive Director of our Group and prior to 1 October 2006, he was responsible for the finance and accounts of the Group.
+Mr. Chiu Hau Shun, Simon is Chief Executive Officer of our Group and prior to 1 October 2006, he was responsible for the finance and accounts of the Group.
 He was appointed to our Board on 8 October 2007 and has been with our Group since 2000.
-He is currently principally engaged in Human Resources, Administration and Corporate Affairs for our Group.
+He is currently principally engaged in Group strategic development.
 He is also a director of Eastern Glory Financial Advisor and Investment Limited, a PRC consultancy business which he founded in 1997.
 Prior to setting up his own business, he was the chief financial officer of various companies, such as Hua Yang Industrial Co., Ltd., Waly Decoration Company Limited, DMC Hong Kong Limited and G.J.M.
 Hong Kong Ltd. He was also an assistant general manager of Sumida (HK) Limited from 1991 to 1993.
 He started his career as an accountant at Arthur Andersen & Co. where he practised for close to eight years.
 Mr. Chiu received his education from the Indiana University School of Business, USA.